 Email is the most cost-effective and efficient way of reaching out to your customers or leads.
 It is an excellent sales strategy.
 Apart from calls, email is one of the few ways where you can get personal with your prospects.
 With the rising number of leads and customers, it becomes tedious to do things manually.
 Email automation becomes an integral part of nurturing leads.
 Label your prospects based on their actions and group them.
 Then send out tailored emails.
 Thes emails are more likely to convert.

-Outreach your customer through email automation tool but it should not look robotic.
+Outreach your customer through an email automation tool, but it should not look robotic.
 Humanize your automated email to personalize it.
 Then only your subscriber will reply.
-Also, your email should be sent out to the customers at a regular interval with new information or offers.
+Also, send your email out to the customers at a regular interval with new information or offers.

 14. Keep track of customers’ records

 Keeping track of every customer’s records is not an easy task.
 Have more than a functional CRM in place that records not only the actions customers take but also conversations, their birthdays, and other personal information.
 Use this information to strike the right balance between sales conversation and building relationships.

 90% of customers think the salespeople contact them only for sales.
 If a salesperson uses the tracker and the data from the previous conversation, he can find the problems and the interest of the customer.
 This activity will give the impression that the salesperson prioritizes the customer and understand the problem.

 Develop the habit of keeping track of all customer’s previous records in your sales team and advise them to use it in the next conversation.
 Use any CRM to track and gain information regarding the customer you are dealing with.
 It will help you to judge his/her behavior in the sales funnel and act accordingly.